bee6523/distributed_grpc/README.md

-stub files(assign4.grpc.pb.cc, assign4.grpc.pb.h, etc.) should be generated in cmake/build directory to properly included in source files. binary files are also created in cmake/build directory(probably not necessary). after process, result.txt should be created at main directory. currently it suffers in handling large file. working towards it.
+stub files(assign4.grpc.pb.cc, assign4.grpc.pb.h, etc.) should be generated in cmake/build directory to properly included in source files. binary files are also created in cmake/build directory(probably not necessary). after process, result.txt should be created at main directory.

 # Misc
 Describe here whatever help (if any) you received from others while doing the assignment.